| |

 water bottles.
 I don't know if you have

-had this same experience.
+had this experience.
 Before you leave

 home, you load up your bike with plenty of